ABOUT THE BAND

 "The guys I have playing in my band [The Alibi] have more of a rock history than anything country I consider that to be a good thing," he says.
 "It has actually been a breath of fresh air.
 Thanks to their history, my music is being injected with a Keith Urban-type of influence.
 Perhaps most importantly though, the guys are committed to taking the time to grow and ensure our live show is stellar.
 We have all been to concerts where you absolutely love the record but get nothing more from the live show.
 That won't happen at one of my shows.
 Building those relationships with our fans is going to be a crucial part of our success."

-After performances at the CMA Music Festival in Nashville, the Calgary Stampede and a sold-out CD Release in their hometown of Calgary, Jason Hastie and The Alibi signed to Southbound Records and eOne Music Canada in August 2013.
+After performances at the CMA Music Festival in Nashville, the Calgary Stampede and a sold-out CD Release in their hometown of Calgary, Jason Hastie and The Alibi signed a distribution deal with Southbound Records and eOne Music Canada in August 2013.
 A re-release of Turning Point, including two live bonus tracks is scheduled for later this year and a new album is also in the works.
 With Hastie’s vocals, Joel Fraser on lead guitar, Kyle Kobylka on drums, and Ray Banman on bass guitar, the possibilities that lay in store for Jason Hastie and The Alibi are virtually endless.
 No one is more excited about the future than the guys themselves.